Idasile/bhameyie.github.io/_posts/2015-03-06-cassandra-vs-mongodb-for-a-bootstrapped-startup.md

 # MongoDB

-In my time scouring the web, I have come accross many recommendations, some of which I have followed when working on a side project.
+In my time scouring the web, I have come across many recommendations, some of which I have followed when working on a side project.
 Back in 2013, MongoDB was still the rage.
 All the cool kids were using it.
 Why not after all?
 Who could resist the promise of dumping all your nested data in a collection and retrieving it just as easily?
 Database schemas?
 Why use that when you can have a dynamic schema instead?
 Plus, it's all asynchronous and fault tolerant.
 [Everything is awesome](https://www.youtube.com/watch?v=StTqXEQ2l-Y)....

 <img src="http://cdn.meme.am/instances/500x/59835196.jpg" alt="trap" width="70%">